douhthood/vector_sample_code/ONNX/Create vector via vector_embedding.md

 /
 ```

-Use PLSQL for Similarity Search
+Use PLSQL for Similarity Search.
+This hard-codes the input as 'Oval'.

 ```SQL
 SET SERVEROUTPUT ON;